wp-cli/cron-command/README.md

 **OPTIONS**

 	[<hook>...]
-		One or more hooks to run.
+		One or more hooks to delete.

 	[--due-now]
-		Run all hooks due right now.
+		Delete all hooks due right now.

 	[--all]
-		Run all hooks.
+		Delete all hooks.

 **EXAMPLES**